Monthly Archives: October 2012

 An Unexpected Road Sign

-We are back in Australia for this post and I am sharing a road sign that we stopped to photograph on the island of Tasmania off the south coast of Australia.
+We are time travelling back to Australia for this post and I am sharing a road sign that we stopped to photograph on the island of Tasmania off the south coast of Australia.

 It’s a beautiful and mainly rural place with gorgeous undulating scenery.
 And it is also the home to rather a lot of kangaroos and wallabies, all of which are more active between the hours of dusk and dawn.
 Just as it was when we lived in Country Victoria, one has to be very alert when you drive at night lest you end up with a severely damaged front-end of your car from colliding with these very muscular and dense-bodied creatures.